Good and Bad Passwords How-To

 utility programs.
 Access to security sensitive information

 typically requires system or administrator level access.
+NT's

 it's naive to think that the password files are secure just